 (5) The Ministerial Council must publish information it receives under this section in a way that is timely and ensures it is accessible to the public.

+[Section 217 amended by No. 4 of 2018 s.
+78.]

 218. Disclosure of information for information management and communication purposes

 (1) A person may disclose protected information to an information management agency if the disclosure is in accordance with an authorisation given by the Ministerial Council under subsection (2).